 Starcraft: Terran Mission 3 is supposed to be a hopeless fight, with your goal being to survive half an hour.
 Unfortunately, the Zerg bases were somewhat less robust than that would suggest.
 Terran 9, on the other hand, features a genuinely indestructible Zerg base, because destroying any of the buildings ends the mission (It Makes Sense in Context).

-That is still a victory, because survival is the objective.
 In the Starcraft II: Wings of Liberty mission "In Utter Darkness" the ultimate fate of the Protoss (and Zerg) is to be annihilated.
 Your mission objective is to hold out as long as you can until the inevitable end, where you must be wiped out in order to 'complete' the mission.

 Two levels in Homeworld 2 have you facing off against Progenitor Keepers, incredibly advanced drone warships left behind by a Precursor race millions of years ago and who've taken a disliking towards you for having stolen one of their ancient artifacts.
 The player's most powerful weapons will barely dent a Keeper, and once worn down by attrition they simply hyperspace out and reappear again with full health.
 It is then up to the player to stay alive against this onslaught until the game script eventually bails him out of the situation.

 The First time you fight Purge the Great in Space Channel 5 Part 2, Ulala is only able to dodge deadly lightning attacks.
 After giving you some truly Nintendo Hard commands, Purge goes and kills Ulala.